Maike Kohl-Richter: Controversy over Kohl's funeral

 Richter was criticized for trying to take full control of Kohl's funeral.
 Richter declined a national memorial ceremony in Germany, trying to prevent Chancellor Angela Merkel from speaking at the ceremony in Strasbourg allegedly out of spite for Angela Merkel.
 Instead, Richter wanted the controversial Hungarian Prime Minister Viktor Orbán, who has fiercely criticized Merkel's refugee policy, to speak; she only relented when told it would cause a scandal.

-Reuters noted that "many questioned whether it was really an increasingly frail Kohl who was close to Orban, a nativist critic of Merkel's open-doors refugee policy" or whether it was actually Richter.
+Reuters noted that "many questioned whether it was really an increasingly frail Kohl who was close to Orbán, a nativist critic of Merkel's open-doors refugee policy" or whether it was actually Richter.
 Richter's attempt to control the European Union ceremony was criticized in a speech by the President of the Bundestag Norbert Lammert, where he said that "with all due respect, the way and the place in which this outstanding political lifetime achievement ... is honoured are more than a family affair."
 Deutsche Welle noted that "in this case, the word 'family' refers to one person", Maike Kohl-Richter.

 Walter Kohl called the funeral plans unworthy of Kohl's legacy, and called for an act of state in Berlin as desired by most German politicians, and proposed it could take place in front of the Brandenburg Gate.

 The entire Kohl family boycotted Helmut Kohl's funeral and all of the related ceremonies.